Lakr233/FlowDown-Beta/README.md

 **We're currently testing the Mac version of FlowDown Community.**

+## Keep in touch

-**We are working hard to get features done and might not be able to response to you quickly.**
+Please consider join our discussion on [Discord](https://discord.gg/Y2YEzNEH).
+We are working hard to get features done and might not be able to response to you quickly.

+## Preview

 ![Preview](./Resources/SCR-20250115-lvgw.jpeg)